kylechu0731/wp1121/hw2/README.md

 # Web Programming HW#2 "WP Music"

 Please ensure that your internet connection and mongodb is on.
-There might be some issue due to
+There might be some issue due to instable connetion.
+Please wait patiently and feel free to refresh the page.

 ## Run the app